mozilla/remote-settings/README.rst

 Debugging Locally (simple)
 --------------------------

-The simplest form of debugging is to run a suite of tests against the kinto server:
+The simplest form of debugging is to run a suite of tests against the Kinto server:

 .. code-block:: shell